liseda-lab/kgsim-benchmark/README.md

 ## Acknowledgments

 This project was funded by the Portuguese FCT through the LASIGE Research Unit (UID/CEC/00408/2019), and also by the SMILAX project (PTDC/EEI-ESS/4633/2014).

-## License
-See the [LICENSE.md](https://github.com/liseda-lab/kgsim-benchmark/blob/master/LICENSE.md/LICENSE.md) file for details.

-## Acknowledgments

-This project was funded by the Portuguese FCT through the LASIGE Research Unit (UID/CEC/00408/2019), and also by the SMILAX project (PTDC/EEI-ESS/4633/2014).